Psychology Department Commencement Ceremony, Wednesday, May 17th, Zellerbach Hall at 7 PM!

 Students can attend either one of the ceremonies, or both.

 Please note that tickets are REQUIRED for guests and no guest will be allowed to enter Zellerbach Hall without a ticket including children.
 Students participating in the ceremony do not need a ticket to get inside the venue.
-Please contact Cal performances for more information about tickets for children under 2 years of age.

 Please bring a screenshot or printed copy of the Exit survey's confirmation page.

 We will be in the Berkeley Way West building on the second floor outside of the SSO Suite, room 2210 to distribute complimentary tickets during next week, April 25 - 27th, and RRR week, May 2 - 4, at the below times:

 Tuesday (April 25 & May 2): 10:00 AM - 12:00 PM & 1:00 PM - 3:00 PM

 Wednesday (April 26 & May 3): 10:00 AM - 12:00 PM & 1:00 PM - 3:00 PM